 7.4 Compress ( done by Shopify we do not have control if the content is coming from Shopify site )

 When a user opens the webpage, the entire page’s content is downloaded, if the site web page contains more images or content then it will take time to load.

 So instead of loading all of the images at one time, images can be loaded when the user accesses a part of the page that requires it.

-With lazy loading, you can load on-screen images first, and on scrolling of pages, load remaining images so that you can reduce the site load and make it fast.
+You can resolve this issue by using lazy loading.
+By using Lazy loading you can load on-screen images first, and on scrolling of pages, load remaining images so that you can reduce the site load and make it fast.